-The Yoga Community Neglects People Of Color — The Very People Who Need Wellness The Most
+The Yoga Community Is Neglecting People Of Color

 In a world where Donald Trump is the President of the United States, his administration's policy decisions throw us into constant states of shock and despair, and his chaotic social media presence makes every week feel about a year long, we certainly have no shortage of stress.
 In fact, according to research conducted by the American Psychological Association in January of this year, there was a significant rise in stress among Americans for the first time since 2007.
 We're all feeling the pressure of the current political climate — and it's weighing us down in immense ways.